The Pyramid to Smarter Building and Renovating

 Make sure you have external shading on the north side to protect interior living areas from the harsh summer sun.
 This approach will still allow the winter sun into your house when it starts to become a bit dark and dreary indoors as well as outside.
 This will also reduce the amount of artificial light needed indoors during winter.

-Finding the balance between having this fresh air coming in, stale air going out, and losing all this expensive energy, is probably the most important aspect of a healthy, energy efficient house.
-Sealing the building envelope tight enough, so little energy escapes, and at the same time providing the right amount of natural infiltration, requires implementing some smart strategies.
+Every home, airtight or not, still needs controlled ventilation.
+Without it, you rely on uncontrolled air entering through cracks, which also lets your heating or cooling escape.
+The key is finding a balance: seal the building to prevent energy loss, then introduce the right amount of fresh air and exhaust the stale air, ideally via mechanical ventilation.
+Sealing the building envelope tight enough and at the same time providing the right amount of natural infiltration, requires implementing some smart strategies.
 The good news in all of this is that it can be done very cost effectively in both new construction and existing buildings.
+This ensures a healthy and energy-efficient home.

 6. Insulation consistency

-And whatever insulation you choose, make sure it is installed correctly.
+Whatever insulation you choose, make sure it is installed correctly.
 Any gaps or holes in the insulation barrier could result in air leakage and energy loss.
-If you opt for downlights in the ceiling, remember that each light creates a ‘hole’ of 150 mm in diameter in your insulation cover.
-This is a building regulation to prevent overheating of light fixtures and could result in considerable energy loss.
+If you opt for downlights in the ceiling, remember that each creates a hole in your insulation, reducing its performance unless appropriately sealed and managed.
+This is a building regulation to prevent overheating of light fixtures.

 7. Double glazing